hvmerode/junit-pipeline/README.md

   This is a 'nice-to-have'.

 ## Solved ##
+* ~~Reset trigger to none; this prevents that pipelines are executed twice; one time because the repo is updated and one time because it is explicitly started by the junit-pipeline framework.~~
 * ~~Add option to pipeline.mockStep to display a name (the inline script shows as CmdLine in Azure DevOps).~~
 * ~~mockBashCommandSearchStepByDisplayName / mockPowerShellCommandSearchStepByDisplayName: Add additional counter argument to pinpoint the right command (if the same command occurs multiple times in one step; default the first